 All look forward to that.

-Because it's an opportunity to talk some Reagan about a guy who knows more than a little about it.
+I've been looking forward to this particular hour because it's an opportunity to talk some Reagan about a guy who knows more than a little about it.

-If we are in a season where President Obama himself is going to try to co-opt some Reagan imagery in order to make himself look uh you know, less socialist, whatever.
+If we are in a season where President Obama himself is going to try to co-opt some Reagan imagery in order to make himself look less socialist, whatever, anytime he's going to call the Buffett rule, the Buffett rule, you could call it the Reagan rule.

 So let's talk a little bit about how Obama might try to invoke Reagan, how Romney might try to invoke Reagan, hopefully how Romney will try to embody and emulate Reagan.